 For nonprofits with limited resources, a financial automation solution like BILL can free up time to focus on Giving Tuesday fundraising, rather than tedious manual accounting processes.

 That’s been the case for MSC.
-Before BILL, “I didn't even have as much time as I do now to think about fundraising,” Samuel says.
+Before BILL, “I didn't even have as much time as I do now to think about fundraising,” Arnoff says.
 “A lot of that time was being spent on filing papers, bankers boxes for the auditors, storage of these bankers boxes X number of years based on IRS requirements.
 All that went away when we moved to the cloud.”

 New tech usually comes with a learning curve.
-But BILL’s isn’t huge, Samuel says–and the payoff is “just enormous.”
+But BILL’s isn’t huge, Arnoff says–and the payoff is “just enormous.”
 “I think if a not-for-profit understands the value and the power of technology, and embraces it, they'll quickly realize their return,” he adds.

 10. Remember: Mindset matters

 Heading into Giving Tuesday with a positive outlook can make all the difference.
-“Nonprofits will be successful based on their mentality towards it,” Kia says.
+“Nonprofits will be successful based on their mentality towards it,” Harris Tattegrain says.
 “If they’re optimistic about it, they’re going to have a great campaign.
 Just be positive, be consistent, and realize you are making an impact.
 It’s not always about the numbers.”

 All of this is to say, the fact that your nonprofit’s even running a Giving Tuesday campaign already deserves a round of applause.
 Yes, make the most of it.
 But amid the flurry of preparations, don’t forget to celebrate you–and your team’s–commitment to making a difference.